 - Shake until all ingredients are combined.

-Before each use, give it a good shake.
+- Before each use, give it a good shake.

-- 3 tbsp. seasoning = 1 packet
+- 3 Tablespoons of seasoning = 1 packet

 Here’s a free printable to attach to your jar.
 Just click HERE or on the photo below to print (double-sided).